John Angus Walmisley

 John Angus Walmisley was the youngest son of William Walmisley (1745-1819) who had been clerk of papers to the House of Lords.
 He retired to the market town of Bromley, Kent, where his daughter Mary had married a pharmacist named Baxter.
 His five sons were choristers at Westminster School, a prestigious institution within the precincts of the abbey.

-John Angus Walmisley became a parliamentary clerk and was an official at the coronations of George IV (1821) ...
+John Angus Walmisley became a parliamentary clerk and was who was one of the Earl Marshal's Gold Staff Officers at the coronations of three Sovereigns, George IV.
+(1821), William IV.
+(1831), and Queen Victoria (1838).

 In 1830 and 1831 he was living at Smith Square, St Margaret, Westminster (according to the rate book).
 Coincidentally (or not) a William George Lambert is also living in the same place (a few houses away) although where John has a house, William has a slaughterhouse.
 And John is living next to a Charles Wilkes Churchill.